akash-network/terraform-provider-akash/README.md

 | `AKASH_NODE`            | Akash node to connect to.                                        |
 | `AKASH_HOME`            | Absolute path to the Akash's home folder, usually under ~/.akash |
 | `AKASH_PATH`            | (Optional) The path to the Akash binary                          |

+In alternative, you can pass these as the configuration of the provider

 ### Import current state
 To import your existing deployments to your `tfstate` you have to build the id of your deployment which consists of the dseq, your address and the provider's address separated by ":".